 These impacts declined somewhat with the passage of the Bald Eagle Protection Act of 1940, but everywhere eagle habitat continued to be logged, grazed, bulldozed and converted to farmland and housing.
 Eagles declined throughout the lower 48 and were extirpated from many states long before DDT became prevalent.
 The small populations that survived to the 1950s and 60s suffered catastrophic reproductive failure due to the thinning of their eggshells by DDT.
 All this began to change when the bald eagle was placed on the first national endangered species list in 1967.
 The listing (and that of the brown pelican and peregrine falcon) was a major factor in convincing Congress to ban most outdoor uses of DDT in 1972.

 Eagle populations rebounded in response to the banning of DDT, protection from killing, habitat protection and restoration, artificial incubation of eggs, fostering of chicks, and reintroduction of eaglets.

-The web-based report presents state-by-state graphs of eagle counts from 1967 to 2007 and provides a brief review of each state’s conservation history.
+A web-based report presents state-by-state graphs of eagle counts from 1967 to 2007 and provides a brief review of each state’s conservation history.
 Such information has never been collected in a single site before.
-It is ideal for crafting regional and state-specific stories on eagle recovery.

 District of Columbia